 This is our starting point: a world where the contribution of women to radio is status-quo, where the secrets of the Heaviside are ours alone.
-We create connections between radio artists now (real) and radio artists then (real and not real), between grains of sand and the ocean.
+We create connections between radio artists now and radio artists then, between grains of sand and the ocean.

 Waves are Waves.
 Static.
 A needle across a dial.
 Signals everywhere.
 On everything.
 Pinging up and bouncing back.
 Waves make Waves.
 There are secrets to be had on radio: messages that are both public and private.
 Espionage happens on air waves, and teenagers request songs for secret loves.